AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-08-19-wordxplorer-update-5/wordxplorer-update-5.md

 ## Playable Build

-Test it out by going to [Playable Web Build](https://golden-pony-d2c3f0.netlify.app/) and let me know what you think about the game so far.
-The TestFlight app is still the best way to play, so let me know if you want an invitation. 😊
+~~Test it out by going to [Playable Web Build](https://golden-pony-d2c3f0.netlify.app/) and let me know what you think about the game so far.
+The TestFlight app is still the best way to play, so let me know if you want an invitation. 😊~~

+**_Update 26th December 2024:_** You can now download the game.

 <?# AppStoreBadges LinkText="Get WordXplorer" AppStoreLinkUrl="wordxplorer-guess-the-word/id6504664783" /?>